Skip to main content

 Part B - Statistical Analysis

-Chapter 4.
+Chapter 2.
+Indigenous Deaths in Custody Chapter 3.
+Comparison: Indigenous and non-Indigenous Deaths in Custody Chapter 4.
 Arrest and Imprisonment Rates and Most Serious Offence

-The characteristics of Aboriginal deaths in custody since the Royal Commission are profiled in this chapter.1 They are compared with the deaths in custody investigated by the Royal Commission.
-As noted in chapter 1, meaningful comparisons between the two periods can only be made by examining the deaths of people under arrest or detention (‘institutional settings’).
-The Royal Commission, except for its final death investigation, did not examine deaths in custody which occurred during ‘police pursuit’ (eg, police car chases and shootings).
+The characteristics of Aboriginal deaths in custody since the Royal Commission are profiled in this chapter.
+1 They are compared with the deaths in custody investigated by the Royal Commission.
+As noted in chapter 1, meaningful comparisons between the two periods can only be made by examining the deaths of people under arrest or detention (‘institutional settings').
+The Royal Commission, except for its final death investigation, did not examine deaths in custody which occurred during ‘police pursuit' (eg, police car chases and shootings).

 The number of Aboriginal deaths in custody from 1980 to 1989 (nine years and five months) are presented in Table 2.1a.
 These deaths were investigated by the Royal Commission.
 There were 98 deaths in institutional settings, which represents a mean of 10.3 deaths a year.
 2